Theatre Music

 Spencer hse

-Built by John Vardy in 1756-66 for the first Earl Spencer, an ancestor of Princess Diana.
-Spencer House complete with Doric columns has some lovely views across Green Park, it remained the Spencer family home until 1895.
+Built by John Vardy in 1756-66 for the first Earl Spencer, an ancestor of Princess Diana, Spencer House complete with Doric columns has some lovely views across Green Park.
+It remained the Spencer family home until 1895.

 Mansion House

-All content of this site is the property of knowledgeoflondon.com and must not be reproduced without permission.
-Every effort is made to ensure the details contained on this site are correct, however we cannot accept responsibility for errors and omissions.
+The contents of this website are the property of knowledgeoflondon.com and therefore must not be reproduced without permission.
+Every effort is made to ensure the details contained on this website are correct, however, we cannot accept responsibility for errors and omissions.

-© 2004 - 2010
+© Copyright 2004 -